 A function is fully determined when all its cells - both entered and non-entered - are 100% determined.
-Notice that this is in general achievable with less than 100% entered rules due to DEXi's handling of non-entered values.
+This is in general achievable with less than 100% entered rules due to DEXi's handling of non-entered values.
 Therefore, when editing a function, the primary aim is to make it 100% determined, regardless on the ratio of entered rules.